GothAck/codegen2/README.md

 ## Non-goals

-`codegen` will not attempt to perform anything beyond basic formatting.
+`codegen2` will not attempt to perform anything beyond basic formatting.
 For improved formatting, the generated code can be passed to `rustfmt`.

 ## License